safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

     - docker tag ${CONTAINER_IMAGE_NAME}:${CONTAINER_IMAGE_TAG} ${CONTAINER_IMAGE_NAME}:latest
 ```

-:point_up_2: What is happening here?
+👆 What is happening here?

 * This stage will only execute for `master` and `develop` branches of the repository.
 * `services` is to bind base docker image for docker-in-docker execution, it will execute script in `image: docker:19.03.1` docker image.
-* It will prepare the build of source code with `docker build` and then tag it with `docker tag` command.
+* It will prepare the build of the source code using `docker build` command and then tag it with `docker tag` command.
 You can find more documentation on `docker build` command on the Mendix Build pack.
 * `DOCKER_TLS_CERTDIR` is to let docker-in-docker communicate over TLS with host docker.

 ## Publish the Docker Image to Docker Registry